PORTFOLIO

 DSW made a bold PR play by publishing a 200-page book targeted for the NYT Bestsellers list.

-Oh, and I was challenged to start designing without a manuscript or outline in hand.
+Oh, and I was challenged to start leading design without a manuscript or outline in hand.

-It took establishing direction and structure in an ambiguous scenario, moving forward on production without all the answers, learning to work with new limitations and specifications; plus deep listening, conversational mediation, and dot-connecting where multiple executive-level stakeholders had a say.
+It took establishing direction and structure in an ambiguous scenario, moving forward on production without all the answers, learning to work with new limitations and specifications, plus deep listening, conversational mediation, and dot-connecting, where multiple executive-level stakeholders had a say.
+This project absolutely sucked, but I’d do it again!
+It fed an early interest in editorial and educational content that continues to this day.

 Senior leaders: Heather Marr (Art Director), Bryan Dow (Creative Director)